sunaku/dasht/man/man1/dasht-query-exec.1.markdown

 Searches for *PATTERN* in *DATABASE*, which is an SQLite3 database file located inside a [Dash] docset at `/Contents/Resources/docSet.dsidx`, while passing the optional *OPTIONS\_FOR\_SQLITE3* arguments down to sqlite3(1).

+If *PATTERN* is empty or solely consists of unescaped wildcard characters, topics having distinct leading characters are returned from the *DATABASE*.

 ### Searching